enthought/apptools/README.rst

 - **apptools.logger**: Convenience functions for creating logging handlers
 - **apptools.naming**: Manages naming contexts, supporting non-string data types and scoped preferences
-- **apptools.permissions**: Supports limiting access to parts of an application unless the user is appropriately authorised (not full-blown security).
 - **apptools.persistence**: Supports pickling the state of a Python object to a dictionary, which can then be flexibly applied in restoring the state of the object.